Harvest Festival and Pow Wow

 The Men’s Grass Dance is a dance that originated in the western plains where the landscape is void of trees and abundant with long grass.
 There are several origin stories on the dance with some tribes having warrior societies.
 Some believe that dancers cleared an area of an impending ceremony of all the grass.
 Others believe that it is a dance of acknowledgement to the power of items in nature such as the sweetgrass, used in nearly ALL native ceremonies.
 The dancers have long flowing yarn and ribbon on their outfits to mimic that long flowing grass blowing in the wind.
 It is accompanied by stepping and swaying.
 The dance style is accompanied by a medium-fast drum beat.

 The Men’s Fancy Bustle Dance is another type of warriors dance used by young men and boys, and originated in the southern United States.
 The dance style is categorized by two “bustles” constructed of white turkey feathers and brightly coloured “hackle” feathers, which are worn at the base of the neck and back.
-It is an opportunity for young men and boys to showcase just how acrobatic, fast, and athletic they can be, which usually gets the crowds cheering.
+This dance is an opportunity for young men and boys to showcase just how acrobatic, fast, and athletic they can be, which usually gets the crowds cheering.
 The dance is of course accompanied by a fast drum beat.